percona/web-dev-test/chart-api/README.md

 * change the chart style from line to bar

 Those are only the basic user requirements.
 You can do more if time permits.
-The technical requirements are not specified because that's part of the test: to see what and how you implemention solutions for these user requirements.
+The technical requirements are not specified because that's part of the test: to see what and how you implement as technical solutions for these user requirements.
 We grade results based on:

 * Overall functionality and usability (including reliability, efficiency, etc.)
 * Code design (including style, organization, testing, etc.)